-Investing through an administration service or financial adviser
+Investing through an administration service or financial advice provider

-Certain administration services and financial advisers have arrangements for investing through us or through an NZX Participant.
-Ask your financial adviser whether they offer access to the Fund.
+Certain administration services and financial advice providers have arrangements for investing through us or through an NZX Participant.
+Ask your financial advice provider whether they offer access to the Fund.
 You can contact us for a list of eligible administration services at any time.